 This tutorial is a work in progress.
 As of this writing, I have done eight batches of salted-out soap with varying amounts of success.
 The pictures in the written tutorial below are from my first salted-out batch.
 These videos show how my second batch turned out --

 Grate the soap into fine shreds with a salad shooter, food processor, or hand grater if needed.

 Weigh the shredded soap.
-You don't need to be super precise when measuring throughout this process -- fairly close is good enough.
+You don't need to be super precise when weighing ingredients -- fairly close is good enough.

 Water weight = 2 X (Scrap weight)

 Measure salt (sodium chloride, NaCl) equal to about 25% of the water weight.
 Again, this is a starting amount.
 You may need less or more salt.
 I recommend the cheapest salt (sodium chloride) you can buy -- iodized or non-iodized table salt, kosher salt, or canning salt are all fine.
 Even water softener salt will work in a pinch, but the coarse crystals will take longer to dissolve than fine grained salts.
 Don't waste your fancy expensive salts on this project.
 Absolutely do not use epsom salt (magnesium sulfate).

 Salt weight = (Water weight) X 25 / 100

 Optional -- Calculate the weight of NaOH if you want to remove some or all of the superfat in the soap.

 Estimate the average superfat.
 If most of your soap batches are 8% superfat, then use that number.
 If you think about half are 3% and half are 7%, then use an average of 5%.